Karumi/BothamUI/README.md

 ```
 ### Dependency injection

-BothamUI is build around the concept of dependency injection, all the dependencies are provided by constructor or properties, base what UIKit allow us.
+BothamUI is built around the concept of dependency injection, all the dependencies are provided by constructor or properties, base on what UIKit allows us.

 #### ViewController Instantiation